-Sudden eye twitching, also known as eyelid myokymia, is a common condition that many people experience at some point in their lives.
+Sudden eye twitching, also known as eyelid myokymia, is a common condition many people deal with.
 It occurs when the muscles around the eyes contract involuntarily, causing the eyelid to twitch or blink rapidly.

-When it happens to you unexpectedly, you are probably wondering "why is my eye twitching".
+When it happens to you unexpectedly, it could be a bit stressful.
+You are probably wondering "Why is my eye twitching".
 There could be several reasons, and we will talk about them here.

-Although eye twitching can be annoying and uncomfortable, it is usually not a serious medical condition.
-However, in some cases, it can be a sign of an underlying eye health problem that requires medical attention.
+Although eye twitching can be annoying and uncomfortable, it is usually not a serious medical problem.
+In some rare cases, it can be a sign of an underlying eye health problem that requires medical attention.

 Causes of Eye Twitching